e1himself/morphdown/README.md

 1. Why use GO for starter script?

-   I tried to use PHP to start a web server and a browser in parallel.
+   I tried to [use PHP to start a web server and a browser in parallel](https://gist.github.com/e1himself/49f03029a43bfd0b1b14).
 It is possible.
 But also it is needed to stop a server when browser window is closed.
 No luck here.
 I tried [pcntl](http://php.net/manual/ru/book.pcntl.php) extension functionality, [Spork](https://github.com/kriswallsmith/spork) wrapper implementation: nothing helped.
+After closing the browser, server continued to run.
 I'd be glad to see working solution if you know how to code it.

 2. Why implement it with PHP at backend?